jiricrispeyn/ngbp-sass/README.md

 their own `README.md` file with additional documentation, so browse around to learn more.

-- `karma/` - test configuration.
 - `src/` - our application sources.
 [Read more &raquo;](src/README.md)
 - `vendor/` - third-party libraries.
 [Bower](http://bower.io) will install
   packages here.
-Anything added to this directory will need to be manually added to `build.config.js` and `karma/karma-unit.js` to be picked up by the build system.
+Anything added to this directory will need to be manually added to `build.config.js` to be picked up by the build system.
 - `.bowerrc` - the Bower configuration file.
 This tells Bower to install components into the `vendor/` directory.